httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 might use the same connection, because HTTP/2 permits requests for multiple origins on the same connection.

-Because of the risk of server confusion about individual requests' schemes (see {{confuse}}), clients MUST NOT send `http` requests on a connection that has previously been used for `https` requests, unless the http-opportunistic origin object {{well-known}} fetched over that connection has a "mixed-scheme" member whose value is "true".
+Because of the potential for server confusion about the scheme of requests (see {{confuse}}), clients MUST NOT send `http` requests on a connection prior to successfully retrieving a valid http-opportunistic resource that contains the origin (see {{well-known}}).
+The primary purpose of this check is to provide a client with some assurance that a server understands this specification and has taken steps to avoid being confused about request scheme.

 ## The "http-opportunistic" well-known URI {#well-known}